Essential Guide To Fish Antibiotics for Humans

 Are Fish Antibiotics the Same As Human Antibiotics?

-When you start shopping for fish antibiotics, you’ll be surprised that most don’t come in powder or pellet form.
-Rather, they are pills or tablets.
+When you shop for fish antibiotics, you’ll be surprised to find that most are pills or tablets, not powder or pellets.

 How the hell is a fish supposed to take a pill???